Sponsor us to complete the Yorkshire 3 Peaks and get a printed copy of the DFG Guidance

 Ask the client about their preferred forms of communication, e.g. written documents may be misunderstood or misinterpreted.

 Inspect the Property

-It is important to look not only at issues of disrepair, but also the general condition.
-Ingrained dirt, soiled carpets and uncared for gardens can indicate problems with managing the household.
+It is important to look not only at issues of disrepair but also at the general condition.
+Ingrained dirt, soiled carpets and uncared-for gardens can indicate problems with managing the household.